 - And celebrates the life and hope a new baby brings

+But before taking a rainbow baby gift to a shower, be sure the recipient has been publicly open about their history with loss.
 You don’t want to “out” them in front of people who don’t know.

 If the new parents haven’t been vocal about their past loss(es), wait until a private moment to share your rainbow baby gift.